menu

 Lilbourn is a tiny city located in the state of Missouri.
 With a population of 929 people and just one neighborhood, Lilbourn is the 357th largest community in Missouri.

-Unlike some cities, Lilbourn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lilbourn are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lilbourn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lilbourn is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lilbourn who work in healthcare suport services (16.62%), office and administrative support (13.30%), and teaching (9.72%).

 Lilbourn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Lilbourn with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.60% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Lilbourn is quite a bit lower than the national average among all cities of 21.84%: just 10.60% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Lilbourn in 2022 was $20,505, which is low income relative to Missouri and the nation.
 This equates to an annual income of $82,020 for a family of four.
 However, Lilbourn contains both very wealthy and poor people as well.